-As CEO of the FIRMSconsulting Group Kris works with only the most eminent BCG, McKinsey et al ex-partners to produce strategy, operations, implementation and case interview training that does not exist anywhere else.
+As Presiding Partner Kris works with only the most eminent BCG, McKinsey et al ex-partners to produce strategy, operations, implementation and case interview media that does not exist anywhere else.
 She is the author of 5 books on strategy and critical thinking.

 This is the story of how I changed my life when I found myself at the age of 25 without a degree, in a foreign country and working as a front-office receptionist for a 4-person manufacturing company where I earned ~$500/month with no health benefits.
 I will be candid about the struggles I faced and mistakes I made.
 Although it is not easy to discuss these things, I am optimistic others will realize they too can succeed despite significant obstacles.

 The Person Who Influenced Me The Most

 I was born in Russia where I lived until the age of 21.

 My paternal great-grandfather was born in Dagestan.
 He died so early that his son, my grandfather Aron, did not remember him.
 A foster family raised Aaron.
 Later he moved to Azerbaijan for his studies and for a better life.

 He married and had 4 children.
 The youngest was my father.
 My grandfather, Aron, supported his family by working as a technician on ships.